Super Bowl Gatorade Color Odds & Past Winners

 Is there a correlation between the winning Super Bowl team and their Gatorade color preference?

-Since 2001, five NFL teams have won multiple Super Bowls: the Patriots, Buccaneers, Steelers, Ravens and Giants.
+Since 2001, five NFL teams have won multiple Super Bowls: the Patriots, Chiefs, Buccaneers, Steelers, Ravens and Giants.

-Super Bowl Gatorade Color Results by Team, since 2001
+Super Bowl Gatorade History by Team

 YearSuper Bowl WinnerGatorade Color